learnwithahmed/laravel-cms/readme.md

 #### Run Node Engine

-When you change any JS or SCSS code run this command to see changes on time.
+If you change any JS or SCSS code then you need to run this command to see changes on time.

 ```
 npm run watch